m0nac0/xaif/README.md

 ### Components (including their methods)

-- UI: complete except ListPicker, WebViewer & possibly some attributes on some components.
+- UI: complete except WebViewer & possibly some attributes on some components.
 - Layout: complete (Change: TableArrangement is scrollable)
 - Media: only Camera, Camcorder, ImagePicker, Player, VideoPlayer
     - Completed event does not fire for Player, VideoPlayer